 Student rentals are also said to have a positive outlook, with 69% of international students saying that their plans to study abroad will go ahead as planned and whilst many UK universities will likely see a reduction in admissions this year due to coronavirus, the overall outlook of the student population is hopeful that they will still be able to go and study at the most prestigious institutions and rent student accommodation whilst there.

 Changes to Stamp Duty

 The question that has been on everyone’s mind… what does the change in stamp duty mean for the property market?
 Stamp duty is a form of tax on the land that someone purchases and is worked out as a percentage of the overall property price.

 It used to be the case that only first-time buyers could benefit from not having to pay stamp duty on their newly purchased home.
 However, this year the government have announced that from 8th July 2020 until 31st March 2021, all property purchases up to the value of £500,000 will pay 0% stamp duty, and values thereafter will be allowed a discounted rate.
 Great news for the property market and for those looking to buy this year!

 If you want to find out more or calculate how much stamp duty you might pay dependent on the price of your desired property, you can visit the new advice on stamp duty on the gov.uk website here.

->

-> During this busy period, and with social distancing and by appointment only measures in our office, we are working hard to serve all our amazing clients as best we can and we look forward to hearing from you and helping you on your exciting journey onto or forwards in the property market.
+During this busy period, and with social distancing and by appointment only measures in our office, we are working hard to serve all our amazing clients as best we can and we look forward to hearing from you and helping you on your exciting journey onto or forwards in the property market.
 If you would like to find out more about purchasing a property in Andover or the surrounding areas, get in touch with our team on 01264 356500 or contact us via the website.
-Check out our property search to find a property near you to rent or buy.
+Check out our property search for buying or renting to find a property near you.